Executive Order 14247: How the End of Paper Checks Impacts Mobility Programs

 What do I need to do?

-The shift to electronic-only federal payments is here.
-September 30, 2025, is the firm deadline and mobility programs should now confirm readiness—not only from a systems and compliance standpoint, but also in terms of the employee experience.
+With IRS guidance now available, the shift to electronic federal payments is underway.
+Beginning September 30, 2025, paper checks started to be phased out.
+Mobility programs should use this lead time to confirm readiness — not only from a systems and compliance standpoint, but also in terms of the employee experience.

 Verifying banking details, aligning payroll and tax processes, and ensuring employees understand the steps they need to take are essential for maintaining confidence and minimizing disruption.
 While the transition to digital payments is operationally necessary, its true success will be measured by how smoothly it supports employees throughout their mobility journey.
 Here's how to get ready: